githubteacher/oct-04-dev/githubteacher-tampa.md

 ### Where to Eat

 - Sponge Docks
+ -  Dimitri's on the Water
+ -  Hella's Taverna
 - Dunedin Brewery :beers:
-- Casa Tina's
+- Casa Tina's  for :burritos: